getodk/docs/shared-src/docs-tech-guide.rst

    Once everything has been approved, the changes will be merged in and will appear on :doc:`this website <index>`.
    At that point... congratulations!
-   You are now a contributor to Open Data Kit.
+   You are now a contributor to ODK-X.

 .. _keep-working-the-docs: